Controversy: ADHD medication, is it necessary?

 Some people want to die so they can be free

 As long as we have Republican vs. Democrat, Black vs. White and Hatfield vs. McCoy, we will always debate whether medication is the best way to treat a mental illness.
 Where do I stand on it?
 You can have my ADHD medication when you pry it from my cold, dead, still-protesting fingers.
 Why is that?
 Well, to put it plainly, the medication works for me.
-In my very first post, Diagnosis and the Conversion Experience, I detailed how I completed 2 years worth of procrastination in roughly 8 hours.
+In my very first post about being diagnosed with ADHD at 25, I detailed how I completed 2 years worth of procrastination in roughly 8 hours.
 What’s not to like about that?

 There are various reasons why someone might not want to medicate, such as jobs ( the military and the police often do not allow those on their forces to take stimulant medication).
 However most of the time I find that it comes down to simple prejudice.
 It seems like people enjoy spreading misinformation, so let’s just clear some things up.
 List time: here are three myths for you about ADHD medication.